3mdeb/96boards-docs-wiki/JTAG-on-HiKey.md

     make install

 ## Running OpenOCD

+Firstly ensure everything is connected like the photo above, and power on the board.
+Then issue the following command

     src/openocd -f ./tcl/interface/ftdi/flyswatter2.cfg -f ./tcl/target/hi6220.cfg

 If all goes well you should see trace like the following: -